-The past few years I have hosted Thanksgiving at my house.
+The past few years I have been hosting Thanksgiving dinner at my house.
 We have a large family so it ends up being around 30-40 over for dinner every year.
 Most would freak out about this but I LOVE it!
-Growing up we always had many family get togethers and over the years they have grown in size.
+Growing up we always had many family get-togethers and over the years they have grown in size.
 My mom has 5 brothers and sisters so she comes from a large and close family.
 I often think about having more kids so that my kids would be surrounded with family like I am.
 So now my mom’s brothers and sisters have kids and their kids have kids so it becomes a full house that just always warms my heart.
 Growing up my parents always hosted Thanksgiving and Christmas eve so I’ve had a little practice over the years getting ready.
+Below are my tips for hosting Thanksgiving dinner for a large crowd.

 Now I’m not always one to be able to keep a schedule but to keep sane this is how I try to stay on track.
 Make a schedule and plan as much as you can!
 This will keep your stress level down.